mcmsar/cs-auto-commissioning/README.md

 The name, description, and config attributes in the <test> tag are for reference only.
 All items betweem <!-- and --> tags are comments, and should be used liberally to document the exact purposes and expected outcomes of the test.
 The <outputs> section is not currently used by Venus and is for reference only, but it may be used in the future so Venus can analyze actual vs expected outputs.

+Within the <inputs> section, the following tags are available:
+<sit>: Takes a text file, replaces any test parameters, and writes the resulting file to the configured input message directory.
+An option to use FTP to write these messages to remote DMCCs will be added.
+<script>: Runs a specified PowerShell script.
+For both <sit> and <script>, the "delay" attribute will cause Venus to wait the given number of seconds before completing that step.
+Any inputs received during the delay period will be attributed to that step.

 ### Input test messages